Jamie-Millsip/cambio-website/README.md

 ## TODO

+- testing

+  - because I was learning both spring boot and react for this project, I decided to do test driven refactoring rather than test driven development (ie, program the project, then write tests, then refactor the code around the newly written tests) as I felt it would be better to write tests when I knew more about the frameworks and how / what to test.

+- Gameplay

+  - remove players from the game when they flip incorrectly when having 7 cards (currently does nothing)
+  - stop abilities from being played if there are not enough cards on the board to play them (<2 cards for swaps, <1 for looks)
   - finish implementing card flipping

-  - ensure only one card can be flipped for each discarded card
     - when flipping another persons card, allow the player to give that person one of their cards

+- Animations

+  - make animations edit zIndex of card-row-container to make the animated card always appear above the other cards

 - finish implementing endGame screen